sergnio/angular7mirth/README.md

 # Sergio's Mirth Angular App

 This application is in response to a job description, where the outlined criteria include:
-My qualifications for each requirenebt are as follows:
+My qualifications for each requirement are as follows:

 `3+ years development experience`
 I graduated in June of 2016, with internship experience during the summer of 2015.
 This nearly 3 full years of experience.